DBozhinovski/astro-massively/README.md

 In addition to the run-of-the-mill Astro project structures, you can find a `/scripts` directory in `/src`.
 These are the animation scripts ported over from the original theme.
 They enable some features, such as the parallax effect for the intro header/logo transition.
-They can be easily disabled, however, if you'd like to have a JS-less page.
+They can be easily disabled, however, if you'd like to have a JS-less page (see below).

 ## General Configuration